Roman Fitness Systems

 You see, the entire foundation of XFLD is a rotation of various “types” of diet day, each set up one after another in the most scientific fashion possible.
 That’s where “variety” and “strategy” come in.
 Which brings us to “synergy.”

-Just as FPFL has features dynamic training, density training, lactic acid training and strength circuits, the Xtreme Fat Loss Diet has various diet days, including (but not limited to) protein-only days, fast days, and everyone’s favorite–cheat days.
+It’s for these reasons that the exclusive training manual I’ve created specifically to be used with XFLD features multiple training styles rotated over the 5-day dietary cycle.
+During the program, you’ll be using custom dynamic training, density training, lactic acid training and strength circuits, the Xtreme Fat Loss Diet has various diet days, including (but not limited to) protein-only days, fast days, and everyone’s favorite–cheat days.

-Speaking of Cheat Days, that’s a great segue for a discussion about specific, strategic pairings of diet and training days for the purposes of creating synergy.
+Speaking of using Cheat Days to burn fat, that’s a great segue for a discussion about specific, strategic pairings of diet and training days for the purposes of creating synergy.
 More specifically, it leads us into a discussion of the training modality you’ll be using on those days: Density Training.

 Originally developed for hypertrophy (building muscle) density training is the perfect modality to utilize when you have a caloric surplus on Cheat Days.